codebushi/gatsby-starter-dimension/README.md

 **This is a starter for Gatsby.js V1.**

-**A newer version of this starter, for Gatsby.js V2 can be found at:**
+**A newer version of this starter for Gatsby.js V2 can be found at:**
 <br/>
 **https://github.com/codebushi/gatsby-starter-dimension-v2**